Khushal-ag/TripHive/README.md

 </picture>
 <br>

-### 🏨A hotel review website that allows users to find hotels and leave reviews📝 for them.
+### 🏨A hotel review website that allows users to find hotels and leave reviews📝 for them

-### 🔁In return user get rewarded 🪙 for their valuable reviews✅.
+### 🔁In return user get rewarded 🪙 for their valuable reviews✅

 ## ⚙️Dependencies Used

 ---

 **[<kbd> <br> **@mapbox/mapbox-sdk** ^0.15.0 <br> </kbd>][mapbox]**&nbsp;&nbsp;